JVT038/MetaTube/README.md

 - [ ] Add it to the PyPi library
 - [ ] Add support for other sites than YouTube
 - [ ] Add support for YouTube playlists
-- [ ] Use Sponsorblock and ffmpeg-python to automatically skip intro and outro
+- [X] Use Sponsorblock and ffmpeg-python to automatically skip intro and outro
 - [ ] Build a logger
 - [ ] Change metadata of file
-- [ ] Select output type (coding, extension, etc.)
+- [X] Select output type (coding, extension, etc.)
 - [ ] Add custom YouTube-DLP options
 - [ ] Add authentication system with an optional reverse proxy
 - [ ] Add support for TheAudioDB
 - [ ] Add translations
 - [ ] Add in-built file explorer, making paths optional
 - [ ] Switch from AJAX to websockets
+- [ ] Hardware acceleration with FFmpeg
 &#xa0;

 <a href="#top">Back to top</a>